Shivrajsoni/Analysis-and-Design-of-Algorithm/divide_conquer/README.md

 Time Complexity
 T(n) = T(n/2) + c

-the solution for above reoccurrence is Theta( Logn )
+the solution for above reccurrence is Theta( Logn )